YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Fine hair hair transplant visual explaining soft conservative hairline design with fine single hairs and realistic density

 Some patients think a sharp hairline is a sign of density.
 In a surgical plan, a sharp hairline can be a sign of poor judgment if it does not match the face, age, and donor capacity.
-A natural result should not look drawn onto the forehead.
+A natural result cannot look drawn onto the forehead.

 The single hair grafts at the front must be selected carefully.
 The transition behind them must be built in a way that gives coverage without creating a hard wall.
 This helps explain why natural hairline design in hair transplant matters so much.